wangzhihao/words/README.md

 >
 > npm install -g strongloop

-3. The backend database is mongodb. create a database directory inside words, the directory name should be `database/`.
+3. The backend database is mongodb. create a database directory inside `words/`, the directory name should be `database/`.
 Also add a `logs/` directory
->mkdir -p ./database/db
+>mkdir -p database/db
 >
 >mkdir logs